damienwin/Basic-Recognition-NeuralNetwork/README.md

 # Basic-Recognition-NeuralNetwork
-Shallow and Deep Neural Network from scratch on Python used on various datasets.
+Neural Network created using minimal libraries (Numpy) on Python, including different optimization methods and a dynamic structure for various datasets and multivariable output.